-Russia’s FM laments sanctions at UN amid tension with West
+Russian diplomat hits sanctions at UN amid tension with West

 Lavrov’s speech came amid tensions between Russia and the West over Kremlin critic Alexei Navalny, who is being treated in Berlin for what German authorities said was a nerve agent poisoning, and as the European Union ponders imposing sanctions over Belarus’ disputed presidential election and crackdowns on protesters.

-German Chancellor Angela Merkel called Navalny’s poisoning an attempted murder that was intended to silence Russian President Vladimir Putin’s most prominent foe.
-Merkel’s office indicated that she may be willing to rethink the Nord Stream 2 pipeline project, which would bring Russian gas to Germany under the Baltic Sea.
+German Chancellor Angela Merkel called Navalny’s poisoning an attempted murder that was intended to silence Putin’s most prominent political foe.
+Merkel’s office indicated she may be willing to rethink the Nord Stream 2 pipeline project, which would bring Russian gas to Germany under the Baltic Sea.

 Russia also drew international criticism for approving a COVID-19 vaccine after testing it on just several dozen people.
-Putin, who is scheduled to address the U.N.
-General Assembly later Tuesday, touted the vaccine on national television and said that one of his adult daughters had already been inoculated.
+Putin has touted the vaccine on national television and said that one of his adult daughters had already been inoculated.
 However, both Russian and Western experts insisted that further studies were necessary to determine its effectiveness and safety.

-Lavrov, in his speech, called for unity and urged countries to reaffirm their commitment to the U.N. charter and international law, saying that “the world is tired of dividing lines, of separating states into friends and foes.”
+Lavrov called for unity and urged countries to reaffirm their commitment to the U.N. charter and international law, saying that “the world is tired of dividing lines, of separating states into friends and foes.”

-“We once again, like in 1945, need to cast the differences aside and unite in the name of solving common problems, backed by equal dialogue and mutual respect for (each other’s) interests,” the Russian minister concluded.
+“We once again, like in 1945, need to cast the differences aside and unite in the name of solving common problems, backed by equal dialogue and mutual respect for (each other’s) interests,” he concluded.

-European Union foreign ministers failed to agree Monday on imposing sanctions on Belarusian officials suspected of election fraud or of playing a part in a six-week security crackdown.
+European Union foreign ministers failed to agree Monday on imposing sanctions on Belarusian officials suspected of rigging the Aug.
+9 election that kept authoritarian President Alexander Lukashenko in power.
+A security crackdown on anti-government protests followed the vote.
 However, EU foreign policy chief Josep Borrell said there was “clear will to adopt those sanctions.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.